arcb01/g-narrator/docs/usage.md

 Once all keys have been set, you can run the app in the background and start using it.

 ## Known issues (Work in progress)
+- In cases when GPU is not available, inference times are really slow.
+### Bugs
 - App sometimes crashes when display is loaded and clicking on the edges of the screen.
-- In cases when GPU is not available, inference times are really slow.

 ## Future work
 - [x] Installation script
 - [x] Running script
+- [x] Nearest detection mode (experimental)
 - More realistic TTS voices
   - [x] Elevenlabs
   - [ ] Hugging Face TTS model